ChristianGoueguel/ConfidenceEllipse/README.md

 The `ConfidenceEllipse` package computes the coordinate points of confidence region for a given bivariate and trivariate dataset.
 The size of the elliptical region is determined by the confidence level, and the shape is determined by the covariance matrix.
-The confidence level is usually chosen to be 95% or 99%, and the resulting confidence region contains the points that are expected to lie within the multivariate distribution.
+The confidence level, typically 95% or 99%, indicates the probability that the ellipse contains the true mean vector, assuming a distribution.

 ## Installation